The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Results

 \subsection{Gas mass and the scatter of the mass-metallicity relation: observations and expectations}

-The mass of the cold ISM of galaxies, both atomic and molecular, has been observed to correlate with the scatter of the MZR; at fixed stellar mass, the more gas-rich a galaxy, the lower its metallicity \citep{bothwell13,bothwell16,brown18}.
+The mass of the cold ISM of typically star-forming galaxies, both atomic and molecular, has been observed to correlate with the scatter of the MZR; at fixed stellar mass, the more gas-rich a galaxy, the lower its metallicity \citep{bothwell13,bothwell16,brown18}.
 Analytic models and simulations suggest that this correlation between metallicity and gas mass emerges from the self-regulation of the star formation activity and gas contents of galaxies via accretion of typically metal-poor gas, and outflows of metal-enriched gas \citep{dave12,lilly13,torrey19,delucia20,vanloon21}.
 The scatter of the MZR therefore contains important information about many components of the baryon cycle; in this study we aim to go one step further and identify which specific processes are most responsible for driving the scatter of the MZR via the gas mass dependence.

 In Figure \ref{fig:gassmass_comparison} we show the median atomic gas mass as a function of stellar mass, in five different ranges of offset from the mass-metallicity relation, \deltamzr.
 The first important observation is that the results obtained here with optically-derived gas masses (see Sec. \ref{sec:gasmasses}), are qualitatively consistent with the measurements of \citet{brown18} from stacking of \hi\ spectra from the ALFALFA survey \citep{haynes18}.
 In both sets of results, we observe an anti-correlation between gas mass and metallicity at fixed \mstar, a trend that is strongest at the lowest stellar masses probed ($\sim 10^9$ \msun), gradually weakening as \mstar\ increases.
 The weakening of the anticorrelation between gas mass and metallicity over the stellar mass range $10^9-10^{10.5}$\msun\ is also seen in the GAEA semi-analytic model \citep{delucia20}.
+We have checked that the weakening of the anticorrelation in our observations presented in Fig. \ref{fig:gassmass_comparison} is not due to the reduced dynamic range in absolute values of metallicity for a given \deltamzr\ at high \mstar.
+The results are unchanged after repeating the analysis using \deltamzr\ bins of fixed width instead of fixed quantiles.
+We therefore show the version of the figure with the fixed quantiles binning; this is consistent with the \citet{brown18} methodology.